QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

     NameError: name 'transfer' is not defined

-Let's check statuses of our transactions.
-We need hashes of them to be able to check if they were executed.
+Let's check the statuses of our transactions.
+We need the corresponding hashes to be able to check if they were executed.

 ```python